Katharine McPhee Takes Swipe At Bernie Sanders On Twitter: ‘Accept Your Runner Up Status’

 According to the Hill, a new University of Massachusetts Amherst poll released on Wednesday, February 20 shows the 77-year-old Independent as one of the top contenders for the Democratic nomination after receiving the vote of 20 percent of Democratic voters and Democratic-leaning independents.
 The only choice that topped the Senator was former Vice President Joe Biden, who received 28 percent of the vote, though he has not yet declared a bid in the 2020 election.

-The results of the survey suggest Bernie Sanders to be a clear front runner among those that have officially entered the race thus far, including California Senator Kamala Harris who received 14 percent of the vote, earning her third place in the poll overall and second behind Sanders.
+The results of the survey suggest Bernie Sanders is a clear front runner among those that have officially entered the race thus far, including California Senator Kamala Harris who received 14 percent of the vote, earning her third place in the poll overall and second behind Sanders.

 And though Sanders does not appear to have the support of McPhee, he will likely be endorsed by a number of other famous faces just like he was during his 2016 campaign.
-According to Bustle, Emily Ratajkowski, Seth MacFarlane and Sarah Silverman were only a few of the slew of celebrities that were “feeling the Bern” throughout the last presidential election.
+According to Bustle, Emily Ratajkowski, Seth MacFarlane, and Sarah Silverman were only a few of the slew of celebrities that were “feeling the Bern” throughout the last presidential election.